fvanroie/DscDashboard/README.md

     - IIS with websockets enabled

-The dashboard can run directly from PowerShell, but it is recommended to host the site in IIS, since it is already a prerequisite of the DSCService.
+The dashboard can run directly from PowerShell, but it is recommended to host the site in IIS.
+The DSCService already has a dependancy on IIS.
-Note that websockets needs to be installed and enabled in IIS for the dashboard to work properly.
+Also, Websockets needs to be installed and enabled in IIS for the dashboard to work properly.

 ## Synopsis